What is Cognitive Behavioural Therapy - CBT?

 Dr Louise Tarrant

-I am an experienced Clinical Psychologist who provides specialist psychological assessments and therapy for adolescents (16yrs +) and adults who have distressing mental or physical health symptoms.
-I have additional specific expertise in working with adolescents and adults who are struggling with Chronic Pain.
+I am an experienced Clinical Psychologist who provides specialist psychological assessments and therapy for adults who have distressing mental or physical health symptoms.
+I have additional specific expertise in working with adults who are struggling with Chronic Pain.

 Dr Helen Fairchild

-Dr Helen Fairchild is an experienced Clinical Psychologist who has worked in the NHS and charity sector for over 10 years.
-She specialises in working with children, adolescents and families, and is trained to help with problems such as depression, low self-esteem, obsessive-compulsive disorder, panic, social anxiety, poor sleep, self-harm, anger and behavioural difficulties.
-Helen has a large amount of experience working with young people on the autism spectrum or with other neurodevelopmental disorders such as ADHD or learning difficulties.
+Dr Helen Fairchild is an experienced Clinical Psychologist who has worked with children, young people and families for 20 years.
+She worked in the NHS and charity sector before coming to The Old Rectory Clinic.
+Helen is trained to help with problems such as depression, low self-esteem, obsessive-compulsive disorder, panic, social anxiety, poor sleep, self-harm, anger and behavioural difficulties.
+She predominantly uses a cognitive behavioural therapy (CBT) model, but also uses parenting and other approaches depending on the needs of the family.

 Peter - The Peterson Practice